 After the recent completion of re-signalling at Pitlochry and Aviemore, another of Scotland’s wonderful manual signalling outposts will disappear this summer, when completion of Phase One of a £170 million programme to upgrade the Aberdeen to Inverness route will see the loss of semaphores at Inverurie.

-Together with the listed signal box at nearby Dyce (though no mechanical signals), Inverurie box will be closing as part of a project that should have seen a re-doubling of the 17 route miles to Aberdeen by December, introduction of half-hourly Aberdeen to Inverurie services, and provision for a planned new station at Kintore.
+Together with the historic signal box at nearby Dyce (sadly demolished in August 2019), Inverurie box will be closing as part of a project that should have seen a re-doubling of the 17 route miles to Aberdeen by December, introduction of half-hourly Aberdeen to Inverurie services, and provision for a planned new station at Kintore.

 Inverurie once boasted a major locomotive works, but all that now remains are a few rusted sidings to the north of the station.
 It is a significant location however, with many Class 170-worked services from Glasgow and Edinburgh terminating here and supplementing the two-hourly Inverness to Aberdeen services to already give a commuter frequency on the soon-to-be-doubled section to Aberdeen.